dohalloran/phylo-node/README.md

     node index.js http://www.clustal.org/omega/clustalo-1.2.2-Ubuntu-x86_64

  __Note:__ objects for other tools i.e. PhyML, Clustal Omega, and MUSCLE contain their own methods for downloading binaries (see below)

+### Server

+Create a web server:

+__Basic usage:__

+    node http_server.js
+    Node server listening on port 8080

+Point browser to `localhost:8080`

+ __Note:__ to create a JBrowse server, it should be downloaded and configured as per the developer guidelines described [here] (http://jbrowse.org/install/)

 ### PhyML